Jim Rex

-As of 2021, he is the last Democrat to have been popularly elected to a statewide office in South Carolina.
-While Yancey McGill briefly held the office of Lieutenant Governor for 7 months in 2014, he was elected by the state senators.
+As of 2025, he is the last Democrat to have won a statewide election in South Carolina.
+While Yancey McGill briefly held the office of Lieutenant Governor from June 2014 to January 2015, he was elected by the state senators, and while Brian Gaines has been State Comptroller since 2023, that was the result of a gubernatorial appointment.

 Education and early career

 Rex received a bachelor's degree in English, a master's degree in education administration, and a doctorate degree in curriculum and instruction from the University of Toledo.
-He and his wife Sue have four children — Adam, Jeff, Nathan, and Siri.
+He and his wife Sue have four children.
 He lives on Lake Wateree in Fairfield County.

 Prior to becoming superintendent, Rex was an English teacher and football coach in Ohio, the dean of education at Winthrop University, the dean of education at Coastal Carolina University, president of Columbia College, vice president for development and alumni relations and vice president of university advancement at the University of South Carolina.

 South Carolina Superintendent of Education

 Rex championed reforms in accountability and pushed for advances in public school choice and innovation.
 In addition to replacing the unpopular Palmetto Achievement Test (PACT) with the Palmetto Assessment of State Standards (PASS), he also worked with the General Assembly to reform the state's system of annual school report cards, eliminate burdensome paperwork for teachers, change South Carolina's student performance targets to bring them into alignment with other states, and create a mandate to review the state's accountability system every five years.

 Shortly after taking office, Rex created the Office of Public School Choice and Innovation within the South Carolina Department of Education, combining innovative approaches to education with technological advancement, both inside and outside the classroom, to help students learn.
 New and improved options include single-gender education, Montessori programs, charter schools and virtual learning.
 His bill for a comprehensive public school choice plan was passed by the General Assembly, but failed to become law after Governor Mark Sanford - under pressure from supporters of vouchers and tax credits - vetoed the legislation.
 Despite this setback, South Carolina has become a national leader in public school choice options during Rex's tenure.